Dagger852/Reddit-SubscriptionManager/README.md

 - [PRAW (Python Reddit API Wrapper)](https://praw.readthedocs.io/en/latest/) for providing the API wrapper for Reddit.

 ##  TO DO LIST
     convert hyperlink into the NAME column (with display name only) Update table to load filtering and sorting first, then update pagination
             Update pagination to move deleted entries to separate page (in sidebar?)
             Update pagination to treat IGNORE entries to separate page (in sidebar?)
     Filter Column values (and delete filter value box?)
+    Add the ability to rearrange the order of subreddits in the table using drag and drop.
     Fix .csv export function

     Change Sidebar to be collapsed by default
     Make other table fields editable and easy to write to Adjust page sizing for open/close of sidebar add logging to CLEAR ENTRIES
+    Add the ability to edit existing subreddit entries in the table Implement a confirmation dialog when deleting subreddits

+Enhanced Data Management
+    •	Bulk Actions: Allow users to perform bulk actions, such as deleting multiple entries or exporting selected data.
+    •	Data Validation: Implement client-side and server-side validation to ensure data integrity before saving it to the database.

 Modal box changes
-            Change to black font
+    •	Change to black font
-            Add a "CANCEL" button,
+    •	Add a "CANCEL" button,
             which cancels the add-subreddit function altogether

-            on Cancel click, close Modal box
+    •	on Cancel click, close Modal box
-            on Save click,  write to .db  and Close Modal box
+    •	on Save click,  write to .db  and Close Modal box